xdschoolproject/roboadvisor/README.md

 This will install all the necessary Python packages listed in `requirements.txt` to your virtual environment.

+4. Verify the Installed Dependencies

+To ensure that all dependencies were successfully installed, run the following command:

 <br>

 ## Running the Django Web Application